forguncyglobal/forguncyglobal.github.io/docs/3-getting-started/1-tutorials.md

 8. Click on **Home**->**Start** to check the result in the web browser.

 ## Export To Excel
-Learn to export page or list view to the Excel file.
+Learn to export page or listview to the Excel file.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Es3ax2GEy48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Go to **Lessons** and open **Export To Excel**.
 Either you can follow on screen instructions or the steps mentioned below:

-1. Select cell range outside the list view.
+1. Select cell range outside the listview.
 2. Select **Button** cell type.
 3. Input name of the button such as Export; Export to Excel, etc.
 4. Go to **Cell Type** (right pane)->**Commands**.